Pelosi demands Trump recall Senate to consider reforms aimed at gun violence

 TRUMP VISITS EL PASO, DAYTON -- WHITE HOUSE PHOTOS SHOW TRUMP IN HOSPITALS

+In her letter, Pelosi made clear she felt the circumstances met that threshold.

-"This extraordinary moment in our history requires all of us to take extraordinary action to save lives," she added.
+"This extraordinary moment in our history requires all of us to take extraordinary action to save lives," Pelosi said.

 Pelosi to Trump by Fox News on Scribd